severalnines/docs/components.rst

 Configuration File
 +++++++++++++++++++

-A single CMON Controller process is able to monitor one or more clusters.
+A single CMON Controller process is able to monitor one or more database clusters.
 Each of the cluster requires one exclusive configuration file residing in the ``/etc/cmon.d/`` directory.
 For instance, the default CMON configuration file is located at ``/etc/cmon.cnf``, and commonly used to store the default (minimal) configuration for CMON process to run.

 Example of the CMON main configuration file located at ``/etc/cmon.cnf``: